openstack-infra/zuul-jobs/roles/sign-artifacts/README.rst

    for signing the artifacts.
 It is expected that this argument comes from a `Secret`.

-  .. zuul:rolevar:: pubring
+  .. zuul:rolevar:: public

-     The binary contents of the GPG pubring.
+     The ascii-armored contents of the GPG public key.

-  .. zuul:rolevar:: secring
+  .. zuul:rolevar:: private

-     The binary contents of the GPG secring.
+     The ascii-armored contents of the GPG private key.

 .. zuul:rolevar:: gpg_artifact_path
    :default: "{{ zuul.executor.work_root }}/artifacts/"